Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Introduction

-Alternatively, the co-design implementations of JRC systems were developed by employing integrated waveforms, that enable both radar sensing and communication.
-In \cite{Sturm_vtc_09,Braun_conf_10,Liu_cl_17}, the orthogonal frequency division multiplexing (OFDM) waveform was applied to the JRC systems due to its capability of high-rate data transmission, as well as its ideal auto-correlation property for phase-shift keying (PSK) modulation\cite{Popovic_tit_18}.
-However, OFDM signals inherently suffer from high peak-to-average power ratio (PAPR), causing undesirable clipping distortions originated from the nonlinearity of THz-band power amplifiers.
-Moreover, the performance of the sensing subsystem could still be affected by possible range sidelobes of the OFDM waveform \cite{Zhou_taes_19}, since its ideal auto-correlation property is lost for quadrature amplitude modulation (QAM) constellations.
-On the other hand, the single-carrier approach is capable of maintaining low PAPR values, which is more suitable for THz systems equipped with imperfect nonlinear devices \cite{Ramadan_access_18}.
+Alternatively, the co-design implementations of JRC systems were developed by employing integrated waveforms, that enable both radar sensing and communication. {In \cite{Sturm_vtc_09,Braun_conf_10,Liu_cl_17}, the orthogonal frequency division multiplexing (OFDM) waveform was applied to the JRC systems due to the merits such as capability of high-rate data transmission, one-tap equalization and robustness to multi-path effects, etc. Explicitly, in \cite{Sturm_vtc_09}, an enhanced method for the radar range profile calculation was developed based on frequency-domain channel estimation, which enhanced the dynamic range of radar sensing.
+A maximum-likelihood (ML) estimator of target range and velocity was also proposed based on the channel estimation methods \cite{Braun_conf_10}.
+Besides, in \cite{Liu_cl_17}, the power allocation strategy was optimized for the OFDM JRC waveform based on information theory.
+Despite its advantages, the OFDM signal inherently suffers from high peak-to-average power ratio (PAPR), causing undesirable clipping distortions originated from the nonlinearity of high power amplifiers.
+Moreover, the auto-correlation property\footnote{In this paper, auto-correlation property under zero Doppler shift is mainly concerned \cite{Sturm_IEEEproc_11,Kumari_tvt_18}.
+However, we should be aware that strong Doppler shift could degrade the peak-to-sidelobe level in the correlation process of radar sensing.} of OFDM signals cannot be ensured for quadrature amplitude modulation (QAM) constellations, causing possible range sidelobes that affect the sensing performance \cite{Zhou_taes_19,Popovic_tit_18}.} On the other hand, the single-carrier approach is capable of maintaining low PAPR values, which is suitable for mmWave and low-THz-band systems equipped with imperfect nonlinear devices \cite{Chung_tmtt_18,Ramadan_access_18}.
 In \cite{Zeng_tvt_20}, a cyclic-prefixed single-carrier (CP-SC) JRC system was investigated, where a low-complexity estimator for target range and velocity was proposed based on cyclic correlations and fast fourier transform (FFT) operations.
 However, the simple communication waveform employing quadrature phase shift keying (QPSK) was directly applied for sensing, whose auto-correlation property is imperfect due to randomness of the transmitted symbols.
-Additionally, Kumari \emph{et al.} utilized the preamble sequence of the IEEE 802.11ad frame, originally employed for synchronization and channel estimation, as the radar sensing sequence, which was composed of Golay complementary sequences with good auto-correlation properties \cite{Kumari_tvt_18}.
-Such strategy is vulnerable to extremely low signal-to-noise ratios (SNRs) at the radar receiver, since the preamble length is limited.
 Moreover, \cite{Tang_wcl_19} combined PSK modulation and the direct sequence spread spectrum (DSSS) technique to generate an integrated waveform for single-carrier JRC systems, which could achieve sufficiently high peak sidelobe level via optimization methods, but suffers from inherent data rate loss.